Simple Survey in-app message

 Goal: Understand why customers aren’t upgrading or purchasing.

-Here we’re using single-choice selection, with each choice being a common reason why a user might not upgrade to a Premium account.
+For this use case, use single-choice selection, with each choice being a common reason why a user might not upgrade to a premium account.
 Each choice has the custom attribute

 upgrade_reason set to the user’s selection.

 For example, if the user selects “Too Expensive”, that will set

 upgrade_reason = expensive on the user’s profile.
 You can target these users for promotional campaigns like discounts or free trials.